-The City of Brookings is installing necessary infrastructure for an 80 acre area of residential development in the western portion of the community and adjacent West 16th Avenue right-of-ways in Brookings.
-With the expansion of industrial and manufacturing within the community, a key component is the availability of affordable housing to continue economic development opportunities in attracting a quality workforce.
-An essential component of the City's participation is City funding for certain Project Costs ("Project Costs") needed to support the Project (or any other comprehensive redevelopment of the site), all of which is currently estimated to cost in excess of \$3,500,000.
+The City of Brookings is installing necessary infrastructure for a commercial and workforce housing development in the south-central portion of the community.
+The project will complete two important collector streets providing direct access to two schools as well as expanding the street network to provide improved connectivity for the community.
+With the expansion of industrial and manufacturing within the community, a key component is the availability of affordable workforce housing to continue economic development opportunities in attracting a quality workforce.
+The commercial development within the district is proposing to include office, warehousing, and wholesale related businesses which further expands upon diversifying the economic base while providing employment opportunities closer to residential areas.
+An essential component of the City's participation is City funding for certain Project Costs ("Project Costs") needed to support the Project (or any other comprehensive redevelopment of the site), all of which is currently estimated to cost in excess of \$3,300,000.

 The City is paying the project costs pursuant to (SDCL 11-9-30) and intends to be reimbursed through positive tax increment pursuant to SDCL (11-9-32).
-If the Tax Increment District #8 dissolves prior to full reimbursement, the City will not be reimbursed for the remaining outstanding balance.
+If the Tax Increment District #10 dissolves prior to full reimbursement, the City will not be reimbursed for the remaining outstanding balance.